For the Christian girl who can't stand being single for another second

-The married woman has more responsibilities in her hands than the single woman tends to have and though both get to know more of God and get closer to Him, the single woman has more time and freedom to do so than the married one.
+The married woman has more responsibilities in her hands than the single woman tends to have and the single woman has more time and freedom to do so than the married one.

 And, it's beautiful to witness God transforming you into the person He created you to be.

-Perhaps the purpose of this season for you si to get closer to God because you might not have a lot of time when/if you get married.
+Perhaps the purpose of this season for you is to get closer to God because you might not have a lot of time when/if you get married.